 1. Use VLOOKUP to Find Duplicate Values in Two Columns

 Let’s make two columns that contain different product names.
 We will look for the Product Name-1 column names in the Product Name-2 column.
-Here is the formula that we are going to use:
+Here is the formula to find duplicates that we are going to use:

 In this formula, the List-1 names will be searched in List-2.
 If there exists any duplicate name, the formula will return the name from List-1.
 Let’s look closely at our example for better clarification.

 - First of all, select cell D5, and write down the VLOOKUP function in that cell.